 Had both been able to work part time, they could spend much more time with their children and properly educate them, instead of having to scrub the dirt out of their brains that had been ground into them by the public schools.

-The U.S. is not longer at replacement rate.
-“Scholars,” puzzled, scratch their brains.
+The U.S. is no longer at replacement rate.
+“Scholars,” puzzled, scratch what passes for their brains.
 Some do understand the destructive effect of the State on families and the economy, but not enough.
 How often do you see the truth in the mainstream media?
 Almost never.